Floorp-Projects/Floorp/taskcluster/docs/mach.rst

    Get the optimized task graph

 ``mach taskgraph morphed``
-   Get the morhped task graph
+   Get the morphed task graph

 See :doc:`how-tos` for further practical tips on debugging task-graph mechanics locally.